• Call Now: 1 888-240-2663

 How to Apply for an Immigration Bond

 To apply for an immigration bond, the detainee or their representative must complete Form I-352, also known as the Immigration Bond Application.
-The application, along with the bond amount and supporting documentation, must be submitted to ICE.
+The application, bond amount, and supporting documentation must be submitted to ICE.

 New York Immigration Bonds: What You Need to Know